|Oakland, California, United States|

-I am a ecological builder, designer, educator, land consultant and farmer.
-For the last 15 years I have been turning inspiration into action and working to help restore and build mutually beneficial relationships in culture and the natural world.
-The issues we face as a culture are huge and yet the solutions are available to us to implement.
+I am an ecological builder, designer, educator, land consultant and farmer.
+For the last 25 years I have been working to help restore and build mutually beneficial relationships in culture and the natural world.
 I have worked with a wide diversity of organizations, institutes, clients and non-profits in creating models of alternative ways to produce food and live together.
 In building ecological landscapes and advocating for responsible land stewardship it is imperative to also address the social structures they support in order for these new systems to work.
 This relationship between the built environment and the social is at the forefront of my current investigation and inquiry.

 In addressing sustenance and perennial polycultural food production, I have travelled and worked internationally in 7 different countries learning from cultures in which innovative designs are constantly being created.
-I was mentored by Brock Dolman at the Occidental Arts and Ecology Center from 2002-2007 and have studied with David Holmgren, Penny Livingston, Darren Doherty and Geoff Lawton.
-I received my TAGARI teachers registration from Bill Mollison in 2007 and offer courses and trainings in permaculture design, ecological farming and seed saving as well as water management and development.
+I received my TAGARI teachers registration from Bill Mollison in 2007 and have facilitated over a dozen PDC courses and trainings from 2007-2012.

-I have been a delegate of international gatherings such as SLOW Foods' Terra Madre in 2006 an 2008, as well as the International Permaculture Convergence 9 in Malawi Africa.
+I was delegate of international gatherings such as SLOW Foods' Terra Madre in 2006 an 2008, as well as the International Permaculture Convergence 9 in Malawi Africa.
 These meetings along with regional convergences and conferences Bioneers (since 1997) and Eco-farm have educated me extensively to the issues and solutions we face as a culture.

 Cornerstone Farms is a farming project with a vision of restoring social and ecological health through regenerative agriculture.